Azuremis/predict-hacker-news-popularity/README.md

 1. Text data is cleaned and tokenized (`text_preprocessing.py`)
 2. Vocabulary is built from tokens (`vocabulary.py`)
-3. Training dataset is created with positive and negative examples (`dataset.py`)
+3. Training dataset is created based on the chosen model architecture (`dataset.py`)
 4. Model is initialized with random embeddings (`word2vec_model.py`)
 5. Training occurs through batched gradient descent (`training.py`)
 6. Trained model generates embeddings for new text (`embedding.py`)